kata198/AdvancedHTMLParser/README.md

 Contact Me / Support
 --------------------

 I am available by email to provide support, answer questions, or otherwise  provide assistance in using this software.
-Use my email kata198 at gmail.com with "AdvancedArgumentParser" in the subject line.
+Use my email kata198 at gmail.com with "AdvancedHTMLParser" in the subject line.

+If you are having an issue / found a bug / want to merge in some changes, please open a pull request.

 Unit Tests
 ----------